Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Problem formulation and main results

-Item \ref{item:linear_span} reflects an important self-exploration property of finite-time horizon continuous-time RL problems.
-In particular, the time-dependent feedback matrix $K^{\theta^\star}$ and the non-degenerate noises guarantee the non-degeneracy of the space spanned by $X^{\theta^\star}$ and $U^{\theta^\star}$, enabling learning the parameters sufficiently well.
-By exploiting this self-exploration property, we can design exploration-free learning algorithms for \eqref{LQ}-\eqref{dynamics} and achieve a logarithmic regret (see Theorems \ref{thm:regret_continuous} and \ref{thm:regret_discrete}).
+Item (2') indicates an important self-exploration property of finite-time horizon continuous-time RL problems.
+In particular, the time-dependent optimal feedback matrix $K^{\theta^\star}$ and the non-degenerate noises guarantee the non-degeneracy of the space spanned by $X^{\theta^\star}$ and $U^{\theta^\star}$, enabling learning the parameters sufficiently well.
+This self-exploration property is critical for our design of exploration-free learning algorithms for \eqref{LQ}-\eqref{dynamics} with a logarithmic regret (see Theorems \ref{thm:regret_continuous} and \ref{thm:regret_discrete}).

+{ One can easily show that (H.\ref{assum:ls}\ref{assum:non_degenerate}) holds if the optimal policy $(K^{\theta^\star})_{t\in [0,T]}$ is nondegenerate, i.e., $\sup_{t\in [0,T]}\lambda_{\min}\left((K^{\theta^\star}_t) (K^{\theta^\star}_t)^\top\right)>0$.
+Similar nondegeneracy condition has been imposed in \cite{cassel2020logarithmic} for discrete-time ergodic LQ-RL problems.
+In particular, by assuming that the optimal stationary policy satisfies $\lambda_{\min}(K^\star(K^\star)^\top)>0$ (along with other controllablity conditions), they propose learning algorithms with a logarithmic regret, under the assumption that only the control coefficient $B^\star$ is unknown.
+In contrast, we allow both the state coefficient $A^\star$ and the control coefficient $B^\star$ to be unknown.